OmkarArote/workshop-todo-native-mobile/README.md

 >
 > You will have to adapt commands and paths based on your environment and install the dependencies by yourself. **We won't provide support** to keep on track with schedule.
 However, we will do our best to give you the info you need to be successful.

-- *What other prerequisites are there?*
-> * You will need a GitHub account and an Expo account
-> * You will also need an Astra DB account, but we'll work through that in the exercises
-> * Use **Chrome** or **Firefox** for the best experience.
-Other browsers are great, but don't work well with the GitPod integration we use a bit later.

 - *Do I need to pay for anything for this workshop?*
 > * **No.** All tools and services we provide here are FREE.

 - *Will I get a certificate if I attend this workshop?*
 > Attending the session is not enough.
 You need to complete the homework detailed below and you will get a nice badge.

-**NEED TO UPDATE THE BELOW LINKS**
 ## Materials for the Session

 It doesn't matter if you join our workshop live or you prefer to do at your own pace, we have you covered.
 In this repository, you'll find everything you need for this workshop: